 Of all of these injuries, the collarbone fractures are the most common and skull fractures are the most serious.
 Medical tests such as X-rays and CAT scans will be used to diagnose the issue and find out if a baby is suffering from a bone fracture.
 Some babies may only need medication or a splint, but some fractures will result in expensive surgeries or even long-term care.
 This specialized medical care can become very expensive very quickly.
 When coupled with the normal stress of caring for an infant, such an injury can place immense pressure on the parents and family members.

 Especially in situations of bone fracture, parents may leave the hospital unaware that their child has been injured.
 There are a few common symptoms, though, that may alert parents to the fact that something is wrong.
 Sometimes such symptoms may not present themselves for days or even weeks.

 Here are some of the most common symptoms of bone fractures to look out for in an infant:

-How Can I Know if My Child’s Injury was Caused by Negligence?
+How Will I Know if My Child’s Injury was Caused by Negligence?